Law Courts (Edmonton)

-The Law Courts building is the main courthouse in the city of Edmonton, the capital of Alberta.
+The Law Courts building is the main courthouse in the city of Edmonton, the capital of Alberta, Canada.
 It hosts hearings of the Provincial Court of Alberta, the Court of King's Bench of Alberta, and the Court of Appeal of Alberta.
-The courthouse is located at 1A Sir Winston Churchill Square, in Downtown Edmonton.
+The courthouse is located at 1A Sir Winston Churchill Square, in downtown Edmonton.
 The building was designed by the firm Bell, McCulloch, Spotowski and Associates.

 History

 During Edmonton's years as a frontier settlement, and later as a booming railway hub in the North-West Territories, Edmonton's courts lacked a purpose-built courthouse and relied on rented space.
 Edmonton was repeatedly passed over while purpose-built courthouses were constructed in much smaller, younger settlements.
 This finally changed when Edmonton became the capital of the new province of Alberta.

-In 1908, construction began on new Beaux-Arts/Greek revival courthouse, on what is now the west side of Churchill Square, to the southwest of the current Law Courts where the Edmonton City Centre mall now stands.
-It was completed in 1912 and demolished in 1972.
+In 1908, construction began on a new Beaux-Arts/Greek Revival courthouse, on what is now the west side of Churchill Square, to the southwest of the current Law Courts where the Edmonton City Centre mall now stands.
+The building was completed in 1912 and demolished in 1972.